Understanding your child’s needs through regular assessments conducted by the industry experts.

 To learn more about our approach, what sets our services apart, and what to expect when you work with our team, please don’t hesitate to get in touch.

-Our ABA therapy services are covered by Medicaid in Ottawa County, Michigan.
-We also accept Blue Cross Blue Shield and out-of-pocket payments.
+Our ABA services are covered by Medicaid in Ottawa and Kent Counties, Michigan.
+We also accept Blue Cross Blue Shield, Priority Health, and out-of-pocket payments.
 (For more information about self-pay pricing, please contact us.)